>

 Michael Muoki Wambua.
 "Pentecostal Hermeneutics: Approach and Methodology."
 The Pneuma Review: Journal of Ministry Resources and Theology for Pentecostal and Charismatic Ministries & Leaders.
 April 14, 2014.

 Like the liberals and the neo-orthodox, the Pentecostals put more emphasis on their ecstatic experiences than the Scriptures.
-While there are exceptions to this like the Pentecostal Assemblies of Canada and some of the more conservative classical Pentecostals in the Assemblies of God and the Church of God in the United States, the clear trend over all is toward a more and more liberal point of view in regards to the inspiration and inerrancy of Scripture.
-The earliest Pentecostals were of a more fundamentalist bent but the obvious biases of the current leadership in Pentecostal scholarship is toward curbing logic and denouncing any commitment to Scripture as the final authority in all matters of faith and practice as bibliolatry.
+While there are exceptions to this like the Pentecostal Assemblies of Canada and some of the more conservative classical Pentecostals in the Assemblies of God and the Church of God in the United States, the clear trend overall is toward a more and more liberal point of view in regards to the inspiration and inerrancy of Scripture.
+The earliest Pentecostals were of a more fundamentalist bent, but the obvious biases of the current leadership in Pentecostal scholarship is toward curbing logic and denouncing any commitment to Scripture as the final authority in all matters of faith and practice as bibliolatry.

 Dyson Hague, best known for his contributions to The Fundamentals, held views similar to Sheraton's, though he may have been more fundamentalist in orientation.
 Hague stated that the study of the literary structure of the books of the Bible was laudable, "But the work of the Higher Critic has not always been pursued in a reverent spirit nor in the spirit of scientific and Christian scholarship."
 (18) The conclusions of the higher critics were based largely upon their own "subjective conclusions," their reliance on fanciful German theories, and their "bias against the supernatural."
 (19) Hague criticized the higher critics for their denial of the validity of miracles, the reality of prophecy, and the validity of revelation.
 (20) He also opposed the higher critics' critique of Genesis as myth, for if Genesis were myth, it had no doctrinal value; it would not be authoritative, true, or reliable; and therefore it would not be inspired by God.
 Hague refused to accept this position.
 (21) Generally, Hague held a more conservative position than Sheraton and seemed unwilling to accept any of the conclusions of higher criticism.
 (Ibid., Althouse.
 P. 7).

-Of course the more enlightened Pentecostals and Charismatics do not reject the conclusions of higher criticism because, after all, miracles are just human experiences, not necessarily literally supernatural events, right?
-Quite frankly I would much rather be called a fundamentalist than to join the broad way to ecumenical heresy.
+Of course, the more enlightened Pentecostals and Charismatics do not reject the conclusions of higher criticism because, after all, miracles are just human experiences, not necessarily literally supernatural events, right?
+Quite frankly, I would much rather be called a fundamentalist than to join the broad way to ecumenical heresy.

 Now I would like to turn to a more Reformed methodology in regards to doing biblical exegesis and interpreting the Scriptures.
 The most basic way of interpreting the Scriptures is to first of all recognize that the Bible is fully inspired by God in every single word.
 While it is true that human writers wrote what God moved them to write, the words were not divinely dictated directly by God but each writer wrote in his own style.
-Yet what they wrote could legitimately be said to be the very words of God since God so controlled their psychological thinking and thought processes that what they wrote was exactly what God intended in every single word.
-Since God is not irrational but logical, it follows that there are no contradictions in the Bible but all of the propositions in the Bible are logically consistent and in harmony with the whole scope of Scripture.
+Yet what they wrote could legitimately be said to be the very words of God, since God so controlled their psychological thinking and thought processes that what they wrote was exactly what God intended in every single word.
+Since God is not irrational but logical, it follows that there are no contradictions in the Bible; all of the propositions in the Bible are logically consistent and in harmony with the whole scope of Scripture.

-Since everyone's experience is different, it follows that interpreting the Bible cannot be and must not be based on reader response or experiential theology.
+If everyone's experience is different, it follows that interpreting the Bible cannot be and must not be based on reader response or experiential theology.
 There must be an objective way to read, understand and interpret the Bible.
 That method of reading and understanding the Bible begins with propositional revelation.
 The Scriptures are a logical and propositional revelation from God so that anyone who reads the Bible can rationally understand what it says in the plain passages.
 Where there are difficult passages the reader can go to more plain passages of Scripture to interpret the more difficult passages.

 The most obvious problem with experiential exegesis is precisely the problem that rejecting propositional revelation and orthodox doctrine in favor of a psychologized reading of Scripture leads to rejecting the Virgin Birth, the resurrection of Christ and a whole host of the fundamentals of the Christian faith.